googlefonts/how-to-hint-variable-fonts/README.md

 Reduce blur at the Capital Overshoot height, and baseline undershoot height, using *inheritence, to force the undershoot and overshoot values to be equal to the baseline and square cap height until a defined size

-_*inhertence: A method of forcing one cvt to be equal to another cvt until a certain size.
-This is used for smaller point sizes on-screen to supress subtle features that cannot be shown when there is a linited number of pixels_
+_*Inheritence: A method of forcing one cvt to be equal to another cvt until a certain size.
+This is used for smaller point sizes on-screen to supress subtle features that cannot be shown when there is a limited number of pixels_

 Control the weight of the top and bottom rounds of the O